claudecodeguide.dev

 claude --version

-Log In and Start Claude Code
+Log In and Start

 Step 1: Launch Claude Code

-Open your terminal, navigate to any folder (or stay where you are), and type:
+Navigate to any folder and type:

 claude

-The first time you run this, Claude Code will walk you through logging in with your Anthropic account.
+First time, it walks you through logging in with your Anthropic account.

 Step 2: You Need a Paid Plan

-Claude Code requires an active subscription:
+Claude Code requires an active subscription.
+Free tier doesn't include it.

 Your First Prompt